Everything About Mobile Network Generation: From 1G to 5G & Beyond - Netizzan

 Fourth Mobile Generation Network (4G)

-, which was first released commercially in 2009 in Oslo-Norway, is a wireless broadband technology that provides faster and more reliable internet connectivity compared to its predecessors.
+The 4G network, which was first released commercially in 2009 in Oslo-Norway, is a wireless broadband technology that provides faster and more reliable internet connectivity compared to its predecessors.

 One of the key features of 4G is its high-speed data transfer capability.
 It allows for download speeds of up to 1 Gbps, which is significantly faster than the previous 3G technology.
 This faster speed enables smoother streaming of high-quality videos, online gaming, and faster downloads of large files.